Canada Immigration News

 Apart from the CRS points being lower than ever, the number of ITAs issued is also the highest since the Express Entry Immigration system was introduced over two years ago.

-Candidates who have received an ITA will now be in a position to submit an application for Canadian permanent residence to the Immigration, Refugees and Citizenship Canada (IRCC).
-The principle applicant can also come along with their accompanying family members, spouses or common-law partners, and dependent children.
+Candidates who have received an ITA will now be in a position to submit an application for Canadian permanent residence to the Immigration, Refugees, and Citizenship Canada (IRCC).
+The principal applicant can also come along with their accompanying family members, spouses or common-law partners, and dependent children.

 Among these improvements were changes made to the number of points awarded for a qualifying job offer.
 In most cases, candidates with a qualifying job offer receive 50 points, although 200 points are available for certain senior management positions, this is down from 600 points before the changes were introduced.